HMAckerman/GUImap/README.md

 Next, I will implement file input and output, and conversion into CSV files.
 I anticipate that the main problem will be getting different file formats to cooperate nicely.
 However, Python 3 has numerous libraries dedicated to various file formats, so this problem might easily be mitigated.
-Finally, I will integrate the Grafana platform into the database, ensuring that the user will be able to visualize all their data.
+Finally, I will utilize the Xsltproc engine, ensuring that the user will be able to visualize all of their data.

 Schedule
 --------